 Longer battery life: Competitors like the Samsung Galaxy Buds Plus (11 hours) and Apple’s very own Powerbeats Pro (9 hours) offer double the playtime.
 It’s time to catch up.

-Fitness-tracking sensors: Companies like Jabra have engineered their sport workout earbuds to double as fitness trackers.
+Fitness-tracking sensors: Companies like Jabra have engineered their sport workout earbuds to double as one of the best fitness trackers.
 We know Apple is all about having its consumers adopt their ecosystem, which means investing in their entire suite of products (e.g. iPhone, Apple Watch), but having an activity monitor built into the AirPods 3 would be an awesome secondary option for avid exercisers who forget to charge their smartwatch before hitting the gym.

 More accessories, please: Bundled ear tips made such a huge difference in fit for the AirPods Pro, and while they would do the same for the AirPods 3, Apple needs to expand its accessories lineup with some other unique extras.
 For starters, let’s get some ear hooks packaged with the buds.
 We’ll also take a nice leather cover to style and protect the fragile charging case.